 I was a student a very long time ago and don’t remember many details of my award, what should I do?

-If you are unable to register on the site please email us: with your full name (including any changes of name), date of birth, and college we should be able to find your record and advise you further.
+If you are unable to register on the site please email us at email@example.com with your full name (including any changes of name), date of birth, and college.
+We should then be able to find your record and advise you further.